apache/whimsy/README.md

    is the component lifecycle that React provides.
 Components have mutable state (which are the variables which are preceded by an `@` sign), and are passed immutable properties (variables preceded by two `@` signs).
-Some methods are prohibited from mutating state (most notable: the render method).
+Some methods are prohibited from mutating state (most notably: the `render` method).
 And one method (`componentWillReceiveProps`) even has access to the before and after values for properties.
 Don't get hung up on the logic here, but do go to the navigation bar on the top right of the